lukauskas/dgw/docs/index.rst

 - `scipy` - used for for its cluster.hierarchy module
 - `fastcluster` - used for for an efficient implementation of some of the functions of that very same module.
 - `pandas` - used for for efficient data storage and processing containers
-- `matplotlib` - used for for visualisation
+- `matplotlib` - used for for visualisation, optional dependancy
 - `pysam` - used for for SAM file processing

 The package also uses a modified version of `mlpy`s DTW package (distributed together with the package).